yoiwa-personal/suid_sudo/README.md

 Regarding the Ruby, we strongly recommend that

   - In Ruby before 2.7, the script will have `-T` flag in the shebang line to ignore environment variables.
-Note that `-T' will be removed in Ruby 3.0.
+Note that `-T` will be removed in Ruby 3.0.

     It means that the script must be written in taint-aware way.